adityagi02/LeetHub-Safari-Extension/README.md

 1. Download all the files to a folder either by the "Download as ZIP" button or by cloning the repo.

 2. Launch Safari, navigate to Safari->Preferences->Extensions.
-3. If AutoJoomer is there, check it.
+3. If LeetHub is there, check it.
 4. Else follow these steps:

    a) Go to Safari->Preferences->Advanced